 The original zip archive that you uploaded is deleted.

-When uploading to Public, you'll be able to provide details for each unpacked file.
+When uploading to Firm docs shared with client, you'll be able to provide details for each unpacked file.

 What Your Client Sees When You Send Them Documents

-Your client can access the documents you've moved to Public by either going to Documents, then Firm Prepared Documents on their portal, by clicking the link sent to them in the automatic email notification, or by clicking the notification on their dashboard.
+Your client can access the documents you've moved to Firm docs shared with client by either going to Documents, by clicking the link sent to them in the automatic email notification, or by clicking the notification on their dashboard.